shakfu/pyhola/README.md

 >>Steve Kieffer, Tim Dwyer, Kim Marriott, and Michael Wybrow.
 HOLA: Human-like Orthogonal Network Layout.
 In Visualization and Computer Graphics, IEEE Transactions on, Volume 22, Issue 1, pages 349 - 358.
 IEEE, 2016.
 DOI

+Thanks to [Wenzel Jakob](https://github.com/wjakob), developer of pybind11 and nanobind for making this project possible.

 This thin pybind11 wrapper is placed in the public domain.